 Am I really eating for two?

 Well, yes and no. You are eating for two, but that doesn’t mean you should double your calories.
 An average non-pregnant woman consumes 2,200 calories per day, and you only need to eat 300 extra calories per day during pregnancy.
 One extra snack will do it.
 A woman of average weight should typically gain 25-35 pounds throughout her pregnancy.

 What should I eat while I’m pregnant?

 Focus on eating a nutritious and varied diet of fruits and vegetables, whole grains, lean protein, and legumes.
 Your body especially needs important nutrients like calcium, protein, fiber, Omega-3 fatty acids, iron, and folate (folic acid) while you are pregnant.
 Many of us get into predictable routines when it comes to food, and you can make healthy eating more fun by trying new foods.
-The following are examples of healthy food for pregnant women: broccoli, dried beans, lentils, poultry, oranges, bananas, pasteurized milk, fortified cereal, cooked eggs, nuts, oatmeal, leafy greens, pasteurized cheese, and whole-grain bread.
+The following are examples of healthy nutrition for pregnant women: broccoli, dried beans, lentils, poultry, oranges, bananas, pasteurized milk, fortified cereal, cooked eggs, nuts, oatmeal, leafy greens, pasteurized cheese, and whole-grain bread.

 And don’t forget to drink lots of water!
 Your body needs more fluids while you’re pregnant, and you should drink 8-12 eight-ounce glasses of water each day.
 If you don’t like water, try adding a slice of lemon or lime to add flavor.

 - Eggs: Store them in the refrigerator and cook until the whites and yolks are firm.
 We recommend avoiding foods that contain raw eggs (Caesar salad dressing, cookie dough, etc.).